The Legal Support provides capacity building & technical support to different stakeholders for implementation of the Mental Healthcare Act, 2017.

 Where have we reached?

-Currently, the Centre has signed Memoranda of Understanding (MOUs) with the Governments of Chhattisgarh, Maharashtra, Gujarat, and Bihar for providing technical support to the Public Health Departments for implementation of the MHCA and the National Mental Health Policy, 2014.
+Currently, the Centre has signed Memoranda of Understanding (MOUs) with the Governments of Chhattisgarh, Maharashtra and Gujarat for providing technical support to the Public Health Departments for implementation of the MHCA and the National Mental Health Policy, 2014.

-From May 2018 to September 2020, more than 2000 stakeholders have been trained to implement the MHCA including psychiatrists, medical practitioners, clinical psychologists, psychiatric nurses, psychiatric social workers, police officials, lawyers, district judges and civil society organisations.
+Since March 2018 to September 2020, we have trained and provided technical support to over 3000 stakeholders to implement the MHCA including psychiatrists, medical practitioners, clinical psychologists, psychiatric nurses, psychiatric social workers, police officials, lawyers, district judges and civil society organisations.

 These stakeholders are associated with the District Mental Health Programmes, State Mental Health Hospitals, Bombay Psychiatric Society, Goa Psychiatric Society, Delhi Judicial Academy, Chhattisgarh Judicial Academy, Maharashtra Judicial Academy and Chhattisgarh Police Academy.